ashtarcommunications/verbatim/docs/docs/verbatim/1-getting-started/1-installation.md

 Getting a virus alert?
 See [Verbatim and Antivirus](./virus).

+Note that the current Mac installer may or may not work on Apple Silicon devices - we're working on a new version of the installer to support both.
+In the interim, if the installer fails on your device, use the manual installation instructions below.

 ## Automated Installation

 The automatic installer for your operating system should work for the majority of people.
 Then, make sure to read the section on [Security](./security) to understand how to adjust your macro security settings for use with Verbatim.